Late Mail: 'Exhausted' Slater will be ready

-Gareth Widdop is set for shoulder surgery after re-dislocating the joint in last Sunday's big win over Brisbane in the first week of the finals.
+Gareth Widdop is set for shoulder surgery after re-dislocating the joint in a big win over Brisbane in the first week of the finals.
 The season-ending injury to Widdop will also put his international career with England on ice over the off-season.

-Warriors captain Roger Tuivasa-Sheck was booked in for knee surgery on Friday after being diagnosed with a medial ligament and meniscal injury.
+Warriors captain Roger Tuivasa-Sheck was booked in for knee surgery in grand final week after being diagnosed with a medial ligament and meniscal injury.
 His expected recovery time is yet to be determined.
 Meanwhile hooker Issac Luke is set for shoulder surgery as he weighs up an offer from Newcastle.